chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_configure_options.rst

    |repository|

 ``--validation-client-name NAME``
-   The name of the validation client.
+   The name of the validation client, typically a client named chef-validator

 ``--validation-key PATH``
    The path to the validation key used by the client, typically a file named ``validation.pem``.